spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/extend-and-customize/product-offer-service-point-subdomain-walkthrough.md

 | ProductOfferServicePointStorageExtension                       | vendor/spryker/product-offer-service-point-storage-extension                         |
 | ProductOfferServicePointAvailabilityWidget                     | vendor/spryker-shop/product-offer-service-point-availability-widget                  |

-## 2. Data Setup
+## Data setup

-Spryker offers an import functionality (check the `ProductOfferServicePointDataImport` module) to establish the connection between product offers and service points.
+The `ProductOfferServicePointDataImport` module lets you import the relationships between product offers and service points.

-## 3. Extension point for filtering services assigned to the product offers before publishing them to Storage
+## Extension point for filtering services assigned to the product offers before publishing them to Storage

 This extension point provides the ability to filter the Product Offer Service collection before publishing it to storage.